clayne/SSEModdingGuide/README.md

 * When swinging your weapon, a fireball could be shot from the weapon.
 * When you ride a horse, your character can now fly.

-Scripts are included in the plugins (LINK) you install.
+Scripts are always included with any plugin(LINK) you install.
 While they can be a problem if mismanaged, they are essential for creating mods for Skyrim.
 SKSE is required for every mod that includes a script.

 ### Installing SKSE